Eccleshill, Bradford: Landmarks

 and a listed former Wesleyan chapel (1775) on Lands Lane.

 and the Manor House off Leeds Road.

 Bradford Industrial Museum

 In the south of Eccleshill off Moorside Road close to Fagley is the Bradford Industrial Museum in what was Moorside Mills.

 This museum houses machinery from local textile and printing industries and has a row of workers houses.

 It used to house the popular Horses at Work exhibition but this has now closed.

 Churches

 Originally built in 1854 as a Wesleyan Methodist Church, the Ukrainian Autocephalic Orthodox church is the only listed church building in Eccleshill.

 Tucked behind this church is a former Wesleyan Sunday School of 1885, now residential accommodation.

 Governance

-Eccleshill was an independent township up until 1899 when along with Thornton, Tong, Idle and North Bierley it joined with Bradford.
+Eccleshill was formerly a township and chapelry in the parish of Bradford, in 1866 Eccleshill became a separate civil parish.
+From 1894 to 1899 Eccleshill was an urban district.
+In 1951 the parish had a population of 18,480.

-As of 2004, Eccleshill ward includes the south-east quadrant of Greengates, Thorpe Edge housing estate, part of Five Lane Ends, Bank Top, the eponymous Eccleshill, Fagley and the Ravenscliffe housing estate.
+As of 2004, Eccleshill ward includes the south-east quadrant of Greengates, Thorpe Edge housing estate, part of Five Lane Ends, Bank Top, the eponymous Eccleshill, Fagley, Moorside and the Ravenscliffe housing estate.